Process

 01.

-Initial complimentary telephone consultation to determine the appraisal services needed/required and to discuss the appraisal steps in detail which are determined based on the client’s needs, requirements and overall collection.
+We offer a complimentary 15-minute telephone consultation to evaluate the appraisal services required and discuss the steps involved, tailored to the client's specific needs, requirements, and overall collection.

 CONSULTATION